neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/challenges-shell-basics.md

 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/shell-basics/treasure-hunt
 ```

-Once the download is complete, navigate into the `treasure-hunt` folder using the `cd` command.
+Once the download is complete, navigate into the `shell-basics_treasure-hunt` folder using the `cd` command.
 Now
 the real challenge begins.

 **Find the lost diamond of the ancient monarch of treasure island!** Navigate through treasure